Role and Aims

 - Ensuring accountability.

-The Governing Body has 9 members representing parents/carers, staff, the Local Authority, and the community (through our co-opted governors).
+The Governing Body currently has 7 members representing parents/carers, staff, the Local Authority, and the community (through our co-opted governors).
 The Headteacher is also a governor and our Deputy Headteacher is an Associate Member.
-The Governing Body has delegated day to day responsibility for overseeing specific aspects of its work to a number of Portfolio areas including:
+The Governing Body has delegated day to day responsibility for overseeing specific aspects of its work to named Governors grouped in Portfolio areas including:

-Pupil Premium – responsible for monitoring the provision for pupils who attract additional funding and the impact of that funding on the outcomes for these and other disadvantaged pupils
+Pupil Premium/Disadvantaged Pupils – responsible for monitoring the provision for pupils who attract additional funding and the impact of that funding on the outcomes for these and other disadvantaged and vulnerable pupils

 Finance and Personnel – concerned with approving and reviewing the school budget, and all personnel related matters (including grievances and disciplinary matters)